-This document goes through the process of suspending and resuming Cloud Block Store arrays in AWS.
+This document goes through the process of suspending (shut down) and resuming (restarting) Cloud Block Store arrays in AWS.

 To deploy a CBS array in AWS, please follow the process listed in the CBS Deployment Guide for AWS at the following link:

 After a CBS array has been deployed successfully in AWS, user's can see the following information for the deployed CBS array under CloudFormation in the AWS Management Console.
 The GUIEndpoint and the ManagementEndpoint show the management IP address that is used to access the CBS array via GUI or CLI:

 For CBS arrays in an active state, if users go to EC2 > Instances in the AWS Management Console and view the controller and virtual drive instances that belong to that array, the controller and virtual drive instances should be in the Running state, as shown below:

 Users are not required to disconnect hosts from the CBS array before suspending it.
 In the example below, a Host called WinHost has been created on the CBS array before it is suspended.
 A volume called TestVolume has been created and connected to WinHost.
 WinHost is connected to a Windows EC2 instance via iSCSI:

 On the Windows EC2 instance, under Targets in the iSCSI Initiator Properties box, note that the CBS array is connected:

 Under Disk Management, the disk for TestVolume is online.
 It has been initialized and simple volume called PureVolume has been created:

 Next, we go to This PC, and see that PureVolume shows up as the D: drive: